kimamov/WebGL-Image-Transition/README.md

 # Usage
 Get the transition.js file and import it via script tag or any other way.
 The transition is going to run inside a canvas so create one and set its size.
+If you don't want to get your own displacement texture also get dis.jpg and add it to the same folder.

 ```html
 <!DOCTYPE html>